Intended Learning Outcomes

 If you are absent from a tutorial or unable to complete a tutorial assignment through illness, make sure you follow the guidelines on ill-health set out in the Final Level Handbook.
-Importantly, you must alert the Student Support Office and your Advisor BEFORE the time of the tutorial AND submit a self-certification note or medical documentation promptly to the Student Support Office on your return to University (within one week of your absence).
+Importantly, you must alert the Student Support Office and your Advisor by 5pm on the day of your tutorial AND submit a self-certification note or medical documentation promptly to the Student Support Office on your return to University (within one week of your absence).
 It is your responsibility to provide this information.

 If you are unable to attend for any other good reason, you must supply documentary evidence to your Advisor strongly supporting your reasons for absence.
 Unexcused absences from tutorials may lead to the issuing of a formal warning letter.
 Unexcused absences may lead to exclusion from study in the Faculty.